If you've read our information about canal boat holidays and still have questions, have a look through the answers to these FAQs below.

 A damage waiver is a non-refundable payment that covers you in case of loss or damage to your boat, except where this has been caused by negligence or a deliberate act by someone else.
 Many canal holiday operators will also offer you optional insurance, which covers you for personal injury and theft.

 The waterways are rich in lush vegetation and wildlife, but as long as you respect your surroundings and the environment you’ll have nothing to worry about.
-We're asking everyone who visits our canals and rivers to Share the Space by following these simple rules.
+We're asking everyone who visits our canals and rivers to following these simple rules, taken from our towpath code.

 Anywhere along the towpath, with very few exceptions.
 Mooring is free of charge on most canals and rivers.
 Although you may have to pay a small fee on rivers where the banks are privately owned, or at quays and harbours.